luxfi/docs/docs/apis/luxd/public-api-server.md

 - For X-Chain API, the URL is `https://api.lux.network/ext/bc/X`.
 - For P-Chain API, the URL is `https://api.lux.network/ext/bc/P`.

-Note: on Fuji Testnet, use `https://api.lux-test.network/` instead of `https://api.lux.network/`.
+Note: on Testnet, use `https://api.lux-test.network/` instead of `https://api.lux.network/`.

 ### WebSocket

 - For C-Chain API, the URL is `wss://api.lux.network/ext/bc/C/ws`.

-Note: on Fuji Testnet, the URL is `wss://api.lux-test.network/ext/bc/C/ws`.
+Note: on Testnet, the URL is `wss://api.lux-test.network/ext/bc/C/ws`.

 ## Supported APIs